 Liz Locke (she/they), Co-chair, is a long-time renter and housing advocate living in so-called Vancouver.
 Much of their time is spent advocating for labour rights, union organizing, and building up community connections.
 Over two decades, Liz has explored and studied approaches to sustainable cities.
 In this process, Liz's crucial takeaway is that planning for sustainable cities must be rooted in social and environmental justice to enshrine a city that is accessible to all residents.
 As a resident of the Downtown Eastside, Liz confronts increasing divides in our city on a daily basis.
 Liz believes the complexities of supporting and empowering some of our most vulnerable neighbours are hard topics which we can and must address, working towards dignified long-term solutions.
 Liz is passionate about OneCity’s work on accessible, equitable rental housing across the city for an environmentally sustainable place we can all call home.

-Jason Tockman (he/him), Treasurer, is a senior policy analyst and researcher working in the public sector, focused primarily on climate change, housing, homelessness, and substance use in the Vancouver Coastal region, while teaching Politics of the Global South at Langara College.
+Jason Tockman (he/him), Treasurer, is a senior policy analyst and researcher working in the health sector, focused primarily on climate change, housing, homelessness, and substance use in the Vancouver Coastal region.
 He holds a PhD in political science from UBC and completed a postdoctoral fellowship in international studies from the University of Washington.
-In his spare time, Jason can be found hiking, cycling and kayaking; traveling to Spanish-speaking countries; and joining demonstrations for climate justice and Indigenous rights.
+In his spare time, Jason can be found hiking, cycling and kayaking; traveling to Spanish-speaking countries; and attending demonstrations for climate justice and Indigenous rights.

 Lisa Dekleer (she/her), Membership Secretary, is a community organizer at heart who loves working with other people to reduce barriers to civic engagement and build a better future.
 Lisa joined the Organizing Committee to organize new ways to bring more people into the party and build a strong, and winning, progressive coalition into the 2026 election.
 She has been actively involved with the party since 2018 and is excited to continue making OneCity a welcoming and fun political community.
 Lisa is a renter in Fairview who loves soccer, public transit, and nature.
 She has a master’s in urban studies from SFU and has worked on multiple progressive political campaigns at municipal, provincial, and federal levels of government.